 Local response areas are functional units that deliver ambulance services.
 They generally comprise a station, one or more vehicles and paramedics.
 The size and staffing arrangements for local response areas differ across the state.
 In order to make fair comparisons of performance, in Healthcare Quarterly, local response areas are categorised into four types (Table 2).

-Community and volunteer local response area data are included in activity and performance totals for NSW and zones.
-Performance is not reported separately for this group due to the different types of services provided and data quality and completeness.
+All local response areas are included in activity and performance totals for NSW and zones.
+Performance is not reported separately for some local response areas due to the different types of services provided, small number of incidents, and data quality and completeness.

-The definitions of the indicators included in Healthcare Quarterly begin on page 10.
+The definitions of the indicators included in Healthcare Quarterly begin on page 8.